tabishfayyaz/notes-and-books/kotlin-programming.md

 - _double bang operator_ or _non-null assertion operator_ (!!.): when a call is made to a non-existent thing you demand that a null pointer exception be thrown, generally advised not to be used unless you want to assert for non-null
 - _null coalesging operator_ (?:) if thing on the lefthand side of me is null, do the thing on the righthand side instead, sort of like providing a default
 - in kotlin variables are non-nullable by default
-- throwing an exception signals that the issue must be handled before execution continues
+- exception represents an unrecoverable state unless it is handled, throwing an exception signals that the issue must be handled before execution continues
+- in Kotlin, all exceptions are **unchecked**.
+This means that the Kotlin compiler does not force you to wrap all code that could produce an exception in a try/catch statement
+- precondition are conditions that must be true before proceeding:
+- `checkNotNull` (throw IllegalStateException if argument is null)
+- `require` (throw IllegalArgumentException if argument is false)
+- `requireNotNull` (throw IllegalArgumentException if argument is null otherwise return the non-null value)
+- `error` (throw IllegalArgumentException with a provided message if argument is null)
+- `assert` (throw AssertionError if argument is false and the assertion compiler flag is enabled)

 ### A function that returns nullable string
 ```